 The primary cause of the decrease in long-term debt was the scheduled debt service payments for the various notes and bonds outstanding.

-For further information regarding long-term debt, see Note 2 on pages 22-23 of this report.
+For further information regarding long-term debt, see the notes to the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGET